derilmathew-arch/LandUse-Classification/README.md

 # Land Use Classification – Building & Road Mapping

-## 📌 Project Description
+## 📌 Objective
-This project performs land use classification on an aerial image using OpenCV.
+To classify an aerial image into vegetation, water, roads, and buildings using OpenCV.

-The image is segmented into:
-- Vegetation
-- Water
-- Roads
-- Buildings

 ## ⚙️ Techniques Used
 - HSV color segmentation